 Are lilies poisonous to dogs?

 There are a variety of different types of lilies – some of these are highly toxic and some are not so much.
-We say it’s not worth the risk in your home or garden and we do suggest steering clear of them altogether to make sure your dog is always safe.
-Always check with your vet in case of any issues with lilies.
+We say it’s not worth the risk in your home or garden and suggest steering clear of them altogether to make sure your dog is always safe.

 Which lilies are poisonous to dogs?

-As we mentioned, there are a few types that are poisonous to dogs.
-It’s important to call your vet if you think your dog has ingested any of these.
+There are a few types of lilies that are poisonous to dogs.
+It’s important to call your vet immediately if you think your dog has ingested any of these.
 Here is the breakdown:

 Severely poisonous lilies to dogs: